-- Rotate your credit card balances to cut your interest.
-Interest on credit card balances is what keeps us in a debt cycle we just can’t get out of.
+- Rotate your credit card balances to cut your interest: Interest on credit card balances is what keeps us in a debt cycle we just can’t get out of.
 If you have decent enough credit, find a card with a 0% interest rate for balance transfers.
 Then, transfer your balance onto that card and keep paying it down until the interest-free period ends.
 At that point, transfer it back to your original card for another 0% interest-free period.
 If you keep doing this back and forth every 12-18 months, you’ll essentially never pay interest.
 Making your credit cards a heck of a lot easier to pay off.

-If all of this is still overwhelming, get some help!
-Download a copy of the 90-day Budget Bootcamp Workbook and have a basic budget all laid out for you, step by step.
 Don’t put off until next year what you can start today.
 Starting a budget today can mean a better year and an easier lifestyle before you know it.

 There are so many ways to pay off debt and save money.
 Here are some great ideas on how you can stop worrying about money, finally build up your savings, and get out of debt once and for all:

 - How to Easily Pay off Debt FAST